Dynamis (queen): Theory of a marriage with Aspurgos

-Several scholars have argued that Aspurgos, who was the king of the Bosporus Dynamis, was a son Dynamis had with her first husband Asander.
+Several scholars have argued that Aspurgos, who was the king of the Bosporus after Dynamis, was a son Dynamis had with her first husband Asander.
 Rose questions this notion.
 He notes that this is based on a single piece of evidence, an inscription [CIRB 40] of the late Augustan and the Tiberian periods about a Bosporan king which reads: ἐκ βασιλέως Ἀσανδρόχου (from basileus [king] Asandrochou).)
 The latter word would allegedly be a scribal error for "Asandrou" (of Asander - the son of Asander).
 However, "Asandrochou" would be an unusual mistake for "Asandrou," and Rose agrees this identification was inconclusive and said without more conclusive evidence it "is difficult to subscribe to this thesis."
 Kiessling considered this Asandrochou as a Sarmatian king who had nothing in common with Asander.
 Rostovtzeff agreed with Kiessling and went further.
 He argued that Dynamis married Aspurgos after Polemon's death.
 Thus, Aspurgos was Dynamis’ fourth husband.

 According to Rostovtzeff, it is possible that Agrippa had wanted Polemon and Dynamis to marry to stabilise the Bosporus, but the marriage did not work and out and Polemon married Pythodoris.
 He thinks that Dynamis fled to one of the neighbouring Sarmatian tribes because, according to Appian, two of these tribes, the Siraces and the Aorsi, had supported Pharnaces I, her father, in his rebellion against Mithridates VI.
-(Strabo mentioned that the Siraces and Aorsi, who lived on the eastern shores of Lake Maeotis (today’s Sea of Azov), supplied him with combined force of 220,000 cavalry.)
+(Strabo mentioned that the Siraces and Aorsi, who lived on the eastern shores of Lake Maeotis (today's Sea of Azov), supplied him with combined force of 220,000 cavalry.)
 Dynamis’ mother was probably a Sarmatian woman from one of these two tribes.
 Aspurgos was probably the king of the tribe which sheltered Dynamis.
 He might have been a lesser king of the Sarmatian tribes.
 Rostovtzeff further hypothesises that Aspurgos was the leader of a group of young tribesmen who followed him in his advance to the Bosporus and formed his bodyguard, which assumed the name Aspurgians and gave their name to the land they occupied.
 Thus, the Aspurgians were not a tribe, but followers of king Aspurgos whom he led “from the shores of the Sea of Azov or from the depths of Sarmatia.”

 Aspurgos may have hoped to seize the Bosporus, and thus may have supported Dynamis and married her.
 Dynamis organised a rebellion by the Sarmatians with the help of Aspurgos.
 This forced Polemon into military actions, which included the capture of Colchis and the sack of the city of Tanais, which were documented by Strabo.
 Dynamis, Aspurgos and the tribes on the shores of the Lake Maeotis held out and continued the resistance on and off from 13 BC to 8 BC.
 Rostovtzeff thought that this interpretation explained Polemon marrying Pythodorida.